Key Takeaways: Patient Lifecycle Management

 What are the stages of the patient lifecycle?

-Why is patient lifecycle management important?
+Why is patient lifecycle management important for clinics?

 How can clinics improve patient recall management?